Best Scroll Saw Blades: Take Your Woodworking to a Higher Level

 Crown tooth blades are a relatively new design with some unique advantages.
 This design uses paired teeth with a small gullet between each “crown”.
 Each crown consists of two roughly triangular teeth, each mirroring the other to form a crown shape.
 Unlike other blades, crown tooth blades have neither an up nor a down position, making them easy to install.
 This also means that as the blade dulls, it can be flipped “upside-down” for a “new” blade.
 This design is also very controllable.
 While not great at removing sawdust, these blades shine brightest when cutting plastic, plexiglass, and polywoods.

 With over a century’s worth of manufacturing experience, Bosch first entered the American power tool market in January 2003.
 The company focuses on power tools, rotary and oscillating tools, leveling devices, range finders, and accessories.
+Products like the Bosch Pin End Scroll Saw Blades illustrate the company’s commitment to providing customers with top-notch quality.

 Flying Dutchman is a brand of Mike’s Workshop, a company specializing in scroll saw blades.
 The company partners with high-quality German manufacturers to provide American carpenters with the best blades available today.
+Classic examples of these high-quality products include the Flying Dutchman New Spiral Scroll Saw Blade Variety Pack and the Flying Dutchman Five Dozen Scroll Saw Blade Variety Pack.

 Scroll Saw Blade Pricing